How can teachers enable pupils to learn more effectively?

 Csikszentmihalyi coined the term ‘flow’ to describe a state of feeling happy and it got me thinking about the times when I have taught students and the informal feedback you receive as a teacher to say things are going well.
 Indications include a productive working atmosphere or a fleeting comment from a student: “Wow!
 Sir, that lesson went quick!”

 But being happy is not to be conflated with learning.
 Just because a student is enjoying something in your class, does not necessarily mean that they are learning anything – learning must be assessed in some capacity and this could be achieved by the teacher or by the individual student.

 However, Csikszentmihalyi’s research concluded when happiness or ‘flow’ takes place, the 5 things that happen are:

 - learners are intensely focused on an activity

 - activity of our own choosing, that is

 - neither under challenging (boreout) nor over-challenging (burnout), that has

-- a clear objective, and that receives
+- a clear objective and that receives

 - immediate feedback.

-As adults we feel this too.
+As adults, we feel this too.
 Just take a moment to think of the professional development days that you attend at your place of work.
 When given a choice, training has more meaning to you and your role in education – it is likely to have more impact.
 We all know the one size fits all training model hangs precariously on tenterhooks if a teacher cannot take ideas back to their classroom the next day.
-Learning is about impact and how knowledge can be applied.
+Learning is about the impact and how knowledge can be applied.